-Following the entry into force of the 2020/21 EU car CO_2 standards, battery electric cars (BEVs) have stepped into the mass market much faster than previously expected and one out of ten cars sold in the European area were battery electric in 2021.
-In parallel, the sales of plug-in hybrid vehicles (PHEVs) and full hybrids (HEV) also grew in recent years and there are still some misbeliefs about their lifecycle greenhouse gas emissions performance.
+Following the entry into force of the 2020/21 EU car CO2 standards, battery electric cars (BEVs) have stepped into the mass market much faster than previously expected with one out of ten cars sold in the European area being battery electric in 2021.
+In parallel, the sales of plug-in hybrid vehicles (PHEVs) and full hybrids (HEVs) also grew in recent years and there are still some misconceptions about how clean these powertrains are compared to BEVs.

-To bring clarity to the subject, T&E has updated its online tool comparing the lifecycle CO2 emissions of different powertrains over the lifetime of vehicles sold in 2022 and 2030 and has added PHEVs and hybrids.
-This lifecycle assessment (LCA) is based on the latest available real world direct emissions data, real world share of distance driven electrically by PHEVs, as well as the latest data and forecast of the carbon intensity of the European country's electricity grid.
+To bring clarity to the subject, T&E has updated its online tool comparing the lifecycle CO2 emissions of different powertrains of vehicles sold in 2022 and 2030 and has added PHEVs and hybrids.
+This lifecycle assessment (LCA) is based on the latest available real world direct emissions data, the real world share of distance driven electrically by PHEVs, as well as the latest data and forecasts of the carbon intensity of the European electricity grid.
 Technologies such as solid-state batteries and synthetic fuels ("e-fuels") which may be available in limited quantities from 2030 have also been added to the tool.